borax12/SWNotifier/README.md

 # SWNotifier
-A smart watch like notification alert system for fitness bands
+A smart watch like notification alert system for fitness bands using Bluetooth LE Apis

 #Currently works for